 For this tutorial we'll assume you're using Eclipse as your Integrated Development Environment (IDE).
 Eclipse is a popular IDE, but feel free to adapt these instructions to IntelliJ, NetBeans, or any other.

-Perhaps the biggest advantage of Maven over, say, Ant, is that it can download project dependencies (such as the Tapestry JAR files, and the JAR files Tapestry itself depends on) automatically for you, from one of several central repositories.
+Maven is a software build tool with the ability to automatically download project dependencies (such as the Tapestry JAR files, and the JAR files that Tapestry itself depends on) from one of several central repositories.